dy0gu/dotfiles/README.md

 ## Installation 🛠️

-This section assumes you already have a NixOS setup, any existing configuration (including minimal from the installer) will work, since we are going to overwrite it anyways.
+This section assumes you already have a NixOS itself installed.
+Any existing configuration (including the minimal one from the official installer) will work, since we are going to overwrite it anyways.

 - Start a temporary Nix shell with git installed, this step is only needed if you **don't** already have git on your current configuration: